Nosedo

 Nosedo (Nosed in Lombard) is a district ("quartiere") of the city of Milan, Italy.
 It is part of the Zone 4 administrative division, located south of the city centre.
 Until 1870, it was an autonomous comune.
 The name comes from the Latin nocetum, meaning "walnut forest", as walnut trees used to be common in the area.

 History

-A settlement in Nosedo is reported since the middle ages, when the Goths controlled the Milanese.
+A settlement has been reported to exist in Nosedo since the Middle Ages, when the Goths controlled the Milanese.
 It is reported that Milanese bishop Onorato was buried in a church of the area in 569, and that the local population tried to seek shelter from the Goths in a church called "San Giorgio al Pozzo" (Saint George by the Pit).

 The oldest reference to the name "Nosedo" (then Nosea) is found in a document dating back to 1346.
 When the territory around Milan was partitioned in "pieves", Nosedo was part of the Pieve di San Donato.

 During Napoleonic rule (1806–1816), Nosedo was annexed to Milan, to return to its autonomy when the Kingdom of Lombardy–Venetia was founded.

 In 1816, when Italy was unified, Nosedo had 393 inhabitants.

 In 1870, Nosedo was merged with Chiaravalle Milanese, which in turn was annexed to Milan in 1923.